SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/03-Java-Persistence-API.md

 We also initialize an `EntityManager` instance - **em**.

-Then, we attempt to persist a `student` entity with a name of "Teo" into the database.
+Then, we attempt to persist a `student` entity with the name of "Teo" into the database.

 [/slide]